 The manufacturing process of a car is complex.
 There are several parties that car parts will pass through including the car manufacturer who put the car together, the parts manufacturer that creates the parts, and the middle man which could be any other party that had a role in the distribution chain.

 In each stage of the process there is risk for error.
 The cause of the crash will need to be examined closely to determine who is liable for the defective car part.
 Product liability is complex, and proving liability can be challenging.
 It’s imperative to examine the accident from all angles to find out where the responsibility lies.
 An experienced lawyer is your best asset to ensure your interests are being looked out for.

 What damages can be recovered from defective car parts?

 Car collisions can cause severe personal injuries, effecting the injured party in the short and long term.
 When there has been negligence in the manufacturing process, the injured party has the right to receive compensation for pain, suffering, loss of wages, past and future medical expenses.

 If you believe a defective car part caused an injury to you or a loved one, Porcaro Law Group is here for you.
 Car manufacturing companies are huge corporations with plenty of resources.
-If you are not working with a lawyer you will be at a disadvantage dealing with the manufacturer’s claims agent to settle your claim as their job is to protect the company.
+If you are not working with an experienced auto defect lawyer, you will be at a disadvantage dealing with the manufacturer’s claims agent to settle your claim as their job is to protect the company.